Kasra1377/document-invoice/README.md

 --- Page 130, [Python Tricks The Book A Buffet of Awesome Python Features](https://www.amazon.com/Python-Tricks-Buffet-Awesome-Features/dp/1775093301)

-To create a namedtuple, we have to define a `typename` and define a name for each field and put the names into a list and pass it into `namedtyple` API.
-The fields are: `id` which is the ID of each fields in the form, `bbox` which is the bounding box points for each field and the last one is `filter-keywords` which is the words that we filter in order to OCR do not recognize them as inputs.
-The words of this section mostly contains of field names such as Name, Last Name, etc.
+To create a namedtuple, we have to define a `typename` and define a name for each field, put the names into a list, and pass it into the `namedtyple` API.
+The fields are: `id`, which is the ID of each field in the form, `bbox`, which is the bounding box points for each field and the last one is `filter-keywords`, which is the words that we filter in order to OCR do not recognize them as inputs.
+The words of this section mostly contain field names such as Name, Last Name, etc.

 ![OCR](demo/scanned-document.gif)

-Please note that the photo of the form must be taken in an appropriate position and photo must be taken in high resolution quality.
-Otherwise this program does not output accurate results.
+Please note that the photo of the form must be taken in an appropriate position, and the photo must be taken in high-resolution quality.
+Otherwise, this program does not output accurate results.

 #### Database Connection
-The last step is the connection between SQL database and Python files.
-In this specific project I selected MySQL platform and in order to run this project on your local computer you have to download MySQL from this [link](https://dev.mysql.com/downloads/workbench/).
+The last step is the connection between the SQL database and Python files.
+In this specific project, I selected the MySQL platform, and to run this project on your local computer, you have to download MySQL from this [link](https://dev.mysql.com/downloads/workbench/).
 In addition `my-sql.connector` library must be installed on your computer.
-In order to install it, open up your Command Prompt and type:
+To install it, open up your Command Prompt and type:

 ```
 pip install mysql-connector-pytho